scriptotek/library-sql/_episodes/04-joins-aliases.md

 ![](../assets/img/join.png)

+Say that we have a table of books on loan to users with specific `PatronIds`:

 | BookId | Author                           | Title                                | PatronId |
 | ------ | -------------------------------- | ------------------------------------ | -------- |
 | 1      | Richard Dawkins                  | The Blind Watchmaker                 | 3        |